Ritual as Urban Infrastructure

 -

-what is sacred
+what is sacred,

 -

-what requires permission
+what requires permission,

 -

-what invites participation
+what invites participation,

 -

-what asks for silence rather than attention
+what asks for silence instead of attention.

 Why This Matters Today